mako-framework/docs/08_learn_more/00_image_processing.md

 ##### <a id="usage:value_objects:points" href="#usage:value_objects:points">Points</a>

-The `Points` class represents a collection of points that define the geometry of a shape.
+The `Points` class represents a collection of points.
 It is used by drawing operations such as `Polygon` to render shapes.
 The class implements `Countable` and `IteratorAggregate`, allowing it to be counted and iterated over directly.

 ```php
 $square = new Points(